 - 2063 Performing Cystoscopy at the Time of Hysterectomy for Pelvic Organ Prolapse to Detect Lower Urinary Tract Injury - 2558 Hospital, All-Cause, 30-Day, Risk Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery

-Brief summaries of the measures currently under review are included in the body of the report; detailed summaries of the Committee's discussion and ratings of the criteria for each measure are in Appendix A.
+The body of this report briefly summarizes the measures that were reviewed.
+Appendix A includes detailed summaries of the Committee's discussion and ratings of the criteria for each measure.

 Introduction